It's been almost two years since I started Ion Technologies. Here's some of the things we've achieved in that time.

 Karat was a perfect fit for me.
 They were remote friendly, I got to talk to new people every day, and the way they handle interviewer availability meant I could fit them around my work with Stellar.
 This gave me the ability to bring on a bit of help, so I got Nick involved doing some exploratory work looking at ways to scale the back-end tooling for Stellar.
 This enabled me to do more work for Karat over their busy period, and I made it to into their Senior Interviewer cohort quickly.
 From here, it was a quick jump into the quality control and mentoring teams, and soon we had more work than we could handle again.

 At this point I realised I needed a full-time partner.
 A big motivator for me in starting the company was to provide good, stable jobs in the North, but I never wanted to be an employer.
 I had always hoped that anyone willing to join me up here would want to be more closely involved in the business and take an ownership stake in it.
 I ran the company with this goal in mind - anybody who came on full-time would come in as an equal share partner.
-Nick was still happy with his day job at this point, so I searched around and found that Phillip was looking for a way out of Auckland.
-I sold him half of the company in January 2018 for the face value of my shares (an entire $60), and we made a deal to convert the company to a proper co-operative once we had our third partner.
+Nick was still happy with his day job at this point, so I searched around and found that Thea was looking for a way out of Auckland.
+I sold her half of the company in January 2018 for the face value of my shares (an entire $60), and we made a deal to convert the company to a proper co-operative once we had our third partner.

 Again, this wasn’t the end of our growth.
 We had been doing regular business planning with our amazing accountant Janine Telfer, and it became pretty clear that we needed another full-time person if we were going to be able to handle the approaching workload.
 This time, Nick was prepared to move north and take on a full-time role with the team.
 He joined us in July, bringing his expertise in large-scale software development and management to the team.